mpokrass/PSYCH350/lecture_notes.md

 Assessed participants' support for armed violence against the Sinhalese before intervention and 9 months into the intervention against the control (no intervention)

 Result: Reduction in extremism in detainees who experienced intervention, no change for those who hadn't.

+## Nov 28 (missed)

+## Nov 30

+Dehumanization of black people, analogyzing black people to apes.
+Prevalent belief system at the time.
+Does the association of black people -> apes correlate with increased support for violence against black people?
+Yes.

+Eg. Beating of Rodney King. "out of Gorillas in the Mist"

+-
+Researches examined 153 death penalty eligible cases from a database consisting of cases that reached penalty phase in Philadelphia.

+Race of defendant coded using mug shots.

+Newspaper accounts of each case were assembled and coded for words associated with apes.

+Each case given score for total number of ape-related words used.

+Tested whether media accounts of black defendents who were assigned death penalty were more likely to contain ape related words, controlling for crime severity, socioeconomic status, circumstances.

+Result: Found that much more association with ape words for blacks then whites.
+Then among blacks, much higher association with those who got the death penalty.

+Not sure what cause/effect are here.
+Correlational.

+-
+Experimental

+Participants subliminally primed with words to related to either big cats (eg. lions) or apes, and then evaluated a scene of police violence against a white or black citizen.

+Subliminal priming task: seemingly simple task, flash of dots, press button depending on side.
+Each flash consisted of masking letter string (random strings) followed by animal word, which varied between participants.
+Participants consciously recognized the flash, but not what it was.

+Measure of endorsement of aggression against blacks: 2 min video of police violently subduing suspect.
+Race of suspect varied by showing a mug shot depicting either a white or black man.
+Analogy to Rodney King case.
+Suspect was described as a loving husband and father but had a prior criminal record, and may have been high on PCP.
+Told that he was wanted and beaten by police after lengthy pursuit.

+After viewing video, participants rated how justified it was for the police to beat the suspect.

+Result: more beating justification for ape prime and black suspect.

+-
+How do we combat this?

+Combat the idea that they aren't human.
+Eg "I am a man", black lives matter movement.

+Taking the perspective of the opressed community.

+-
+Leveraging psychology to enhance policy effectiveness

+"if a policy maker does not consult psychological theory and reasearch, he will not avoid it, rather he will force himself to make his own and it will be bad psychology"

+-
+Organ donation

+lots of people need organs.
+Medical science is advancing, but lag in actual organs.

+In Poland alsmost all eligible donors register, in Canada it's around 30%.
+Why is this?

+Eg. Denmark, Netherlands, UK, Germany markedly lower, closer to Canada than Austria, Belgium, France, etc. (nearly full participation rate)

+The differences generally come in from the model of organ registration - opt in vs opt out.

+Why do defaults matter?
+People avoid effort.
+Transaction costs.
+Effort of thinking about the issue.

+Assumption is that people always have preferences, and asking us just reveals us.
+But actually we sometimes construct the preferences upon questioning.

+Loss aversion and the framing of decision trade offs.

+We interpret the default as an implicit recommendation -- what we ought to do.